matiasvillaverde/blog/src/data/blog/uper-how-to-orchestrate-an-army-of-software-engineers.md

 ## Best Practices

-Fortunately, I had the luck early in my career to have as mentor Matthew, he was a **craftsman**.
+Fortunately, I had the luck early in my career to have Matthew Liam Healy as my mentor, he was a **craftsman**.
 He would follow best practices no matter what.
-In fact, **TDD** was a religion, **SOLID** would trigger philosophical discussions worthy of the Pantheon as background.
+In fact, **TDD** was a religion, **SOLID** would trigger philosophical discussions worthy of the Ancient Agora of Athens as background.

 Remarkably, he didn't even copy and paste code, he would **write by hand** the same code (yes, we used to type the code ourselves back in the day).